roytang/blog/content/notes/2017/12/945612143151292416/index.md

   url: https://twitter.com/roytang/statuses/945612143151292416/
 - type: twitter
   url: https://twitter.com/roytang/statuses/945687280798203904/
+tags:
+- lifeprotips
 ---

 Decision making tip: always add an option to “be paralyzed by indecision”.
 Example: go out for a walk, stay home and get some more work done, or be paralyzed by indecision?

 Spoiler: I chose to be paralyzed by indecision and take a nap.
 (I did the additional work after the nap)